jbrooks97/Moonlite/README.md

 # Moonlite
-Moonlite is a fantasy themed lightweight quality of life mod for terraria.
+Moonlite is a fantasy themed, lightweight, quality-of-life mod for terraria.